-Names of context entries and function parameters can contain commonly used characters such as space and apostrophe (but cannot contain a colon or comma (':' or ',')).
-This naming freedom makes FEEL's syntax ambiguous.
 Ambiguity is resolved using the scope.
-Names are matched from left to right against the names in-scope, and the longest match is preferred.
+Name tokens are matched from left to right against the names in-scope, and the longest match is preferred.
 In the case where the longest match is not desired, parenthesis or other punctuation (that is not allowed in a name) can be used to disambiguate a FEEL expression.
-For example, to subtract b from a if 'a-b' is the name of an in-scope context entry, one could write
+For example, to subtract b from a if a-b is the name of an in-scope context entry, one could write (a)-(b).
+Notice that it does not help to write a-b, using space to separate the tokens, because the space is not part of the token sequence and thus not part of the name.

-$$(a) - (b)$$